KarolinaPntzt/receivers/README.md

 # receivers
 This repository is dedicated to storing code and ancillary data used for creating receivers (vector point layer) at different heights of a 3D building facade (implementing the CNOSSOS horizontal placement method of receivers) for noise simulations.
-The method is described in [Kefalopoulos et al. (2012)](https://publications.jrc.ec.europa.eu/repository/handle/JRC72550).
+The method is described on p.
+114-115 within [Kefalopoulos et al. (2012)](https://publications.jrc.ec.europa.eu/repository/handle/JRC72550).

 The repository includes the following: